Dynatrace/OneAgent-SDK-for-NodeJs/README.md

-**Disclaimer: This SDK is currently in beta and still work in progress and requires OneAgent version 1.137 or higher.**
+**Disclaimer: This SDK is currently in beta and still work in progress.**

 # Node.js SDK for Dynatrace OneAgent